ml27299/gen-sync/README.md

 	//execution continues
 	console.log(response[0]) //'Error out!'

+	console.log(this.err) //this is the latest error (if any) in the parent "Sync" scope

 	if(response[0]) this.throw(response[0]) //can call this at anytime
 	//execution stops here, "err" event handler is executed })